jaggervlad/jaggervlad/README.md

 # Hi everyone 👋

-I´m Sebastian Acosta Alonso (27yo) a fullstack web developer based in Perú, currently working as a Senior Web Full in [sinapsis.com.pe](https://sinapsis.com.pe) .
+I´m Sebastian Acosta Alonso (27yo) a fullstack web developer based in Perú, currently working as a Senior Backend Developer in [indracompany](https://www.indracompany.com) .
 I mainly code with JavaScript and Node.js, but i am always learning new stuff and frameworks.

 I like doing stuff with: